jhonipereira/jhonipereira/README.md

-# Hi, I'm Jhoni 👋 I'm a Frontend Software Engineer!
+# Hi, I'm Jhoni Pereira👋

 🧑🏾‍💻 I'm currently working on a consulting company.

-💬 Ask me about JavaScript, Frontend development, JAMstack.
+💬 Ask me about JavaScript, PHP, and Laravel.

 📫 How to reach me: hi@jhonipereira.com